Ancient Carthage: Religion

+Character and origin

-The Carthaginians worshiped numerous gods and goddesses, each presiding over a particular theme or aspect of nature.
+The Carthaginians worshipped numerous gods and goddesses, each controlling a particular theme or aspect of nature.
 They practiced the Phoenician religion, a polytheist belief system derived from ancient Semitic religions of the Levant.
 Although most major deities were brought from the Phoenician homeland, Carthage gradually developed unique customs, divinities, and styles of worship that became central to its identity.

+Supreme gods, Baal Hammon and Tanit

 Presiding over the Carthaginian pantheon was the supreme divine couple, Baal Ḥammon and Tanit.

 Baal Hammon had been the most prominent aspect of the chief Phoenician god Baal, but after Carthage's independence became the city's patron god and chief deity; he was also responsible for the fertility of crops.
 His consort Tanit, known as the "Face of Baal", was the goddess of war, a virginal mother goddess and nurse, and a symbol of fertility.
 Although a minor figure in Phoenicia, she was venerated as a patroness and protector of Carthage, and was also known by the title rabat, the female form of rab (chief); while usually coupled with Baal, she was always mentioned first.
 The symbol of Tanit, a stylized female form with outstretched arms, appears frequently in tombs, mosaics, religious stelae, and various household items like figurines and pottery vessels.
 The ubiquity of her symbol, and the fact that she is the only Carthaginian deity with an icon, strongly suggests she was Carthage's paramount deity, at least in later centuries.
 In the Third Punic War, the Romans identified her as Carthage's protector.

+Other deities

 Other Carthaginian deities attested in Punic inscriptions were Eshmun, the god of health and healing; Resheph, associated with plague, war, or thunder; Kusor, god of knowledge; and Hawot, goddess of death.
 Astarte, a goddess connected with fertility, sexuality, and war, seems to have been popular in early times, but became increasingly identified through Tanit.
 Similarly, Melqart, the patron deity of Tyre, was less prominent in Carthage, though he remained fairly popular.
 His cult was especially prominent in Punic Sicily, of which he was a protector, and which was subsequently known during Carthaginian rule as "Cape Melqart".
 As in Tyre, Melqart was subject to an important religious rite of death and rebirth, undertaken either daily or annually by a specialised priest known as an "awakener of the god".